 It's that time of (the lunar) year again.
-The holy month of Ramadan began recently and i4cp has seen an uptick in the number of companies accessing our previously published articles on productivity and accommodation for Muslim employees.
-I love that HR practitioners and first-line managers are turning to i4cp as a resource on this important diversity issue.
+The holy month of Ramadan began recently and as in previous years, i4cp has seen an uptick in the number of companies accessing our previously published articles on productivity and accommodation for Muslim employees.

 - Muslims fast during the month of Ramadan.

 - Muslims pray five times a day (and will do a couple of those prayers in the office most likely).

 - Muslims don't eat pork or drink alcohol.

 Muslims in the U.S. are a growing segment of the population through both immigration and conversion.
 In fact, the fastest-growing segment of converts in the U.S. is Hispanic and Latino Muslims.
 And while Muslims are still challenged by negative stereotypes in news and pop culture, Islam is much more mainstream in the U.S..
 This is the result of many factors that include: heightened social awareness about inclusion and diversity, more representation in popular culture, for example, successful shows such as Hulu’s “Ramy” and Peacock’s “We Are Lady Parts, “increasing numbers of Muslims elected to public office, etc.

 In order to collect some anecdotal data on what Muslims experience in U.S. workplaces and what some of our collective concerns are, I asked my Muslim American Facebook friends (who are converts, immigrants, and second-generation Muslims):